What The Colour of Your Pee Says About Your Health

 See the photo of the four beers above?
 From left to right, they provide a handy guide for comparing normal, light-yellow urine with the darker hues that could signal more serious health conditions.
 What kind of conditions?
 Here’s the scoop:

-Pink or reddish: Eating beets, blueberries or rhubarb can do this to your pee.
-You could also have blood in it, which could be sign of kidney disease, tumors, urinary tract infections or prostate problems.
+Eating beets, blueberries or rhubarb can do this to your pee.
+You could also have blood in it, which could be a sign of kidney disease, tumours, urinary tract infections, or prostate problems.
 If you haven’t eaten any of the above foods and your pee is either pink or red, pay your doctor a visit sooner than later.